mqsaud/zedspices/README.md

 Most of the pictures are taken from internet.
 All credits are given at the point of use.

 ### Credits
-A large amount of code came from the Code Institute, Boutique Ado tutorial.
+A large amount of code is refered to Code Institute, Boutique Ado tutorial.
 For the imahes of the products, I added a URL field in product model.
 No product can be registered without writing the credit in this field.
 Django Documentation: https://docs.djangoproject.com/en/4.0/
 Bootstrap Documentation: https://getbootstrap.com/docs/4.6/getting-started/introduction/

 ### Acknowledgment
-My mentor for his support and feedback.
+Special thanks to my mentor Mr Sandeep Aggarwal, who took a keen interest in my project.
+He guided me to resolve the CSS issues and some security flaws in python code.
 Code Institute tutor support.

 #### [Back to Contents](#contents)